DaniLoBerr/DaniLoBerr/README.md

 **QA Engineer building a backend engineering profile.** Python · FastAPI · PostgreSQL · Testing · AWS

 I test APIs for a living and I'm learning to build them.
-Before software I spent nine years as a lead audio engineer in national live radio, where a bug meant dead air — that's where I learned troubleshooting under pressure and root-cause analysis, which turns out to be most of what testing and backend work actually are.
+Before software I spent almost a decade as an audio engineer in national live radio, where a bug meant dead air — that's where I learned troubleshooting under pressure and root-cause analysis, which turns out to be most of what testing and backend work actually are.

 ---